Contact: Zachary Groff, firstname.lastname@example.org, (703) 217-0000

 “Sonny Perdue is an enemy of animals and government transparency,” Glick said.
 “As the Governor of Georgia, he used his power to keep people in the dark about violence against animals while receiving $278,000 in USDA federal farm subsidies.”

 Activists with Direct Action Everywhere (DxE) have confronted and disrupted a number of political events in both major parties, including most recently Wisconsin Senator Tammy Baldwin over her support for the Dairy Pride Act, Carly Fiorina’s speech at the Iowa Pork Producers, and several Bernie Sanders speeches over his dismissal of animal rights.
-DxE does not endorse or oppose specific candidates for election.
+DxE does not endorse or oppose specific candidates for the election.

 A growing number of Americans support animal rights, with 32% in a recent poll calling for equal rights for animals to be free from harm.
 Activists say that politicians should reflect this shift by working to end routine mutilation, confinement, and killing of animals.
 DxE investigations have shown that even at so-called “humane” farms, violence against animals is rampant.